Synchronization on Riemannian manifolds: Multiply connected implies multistable: Main results

-\begin{corollary} Suppose that the requirements of Theorem \ref{prop:main} holds.
-If $[\gamma]$ is a strict local minimizer of $l$, then $\mathcal{S}_\gamma$ is a Lyapunov stable equilibrium set of the flow \eqref{eq:dxidt}.
-If $[\gamma]$ is also an isolated critical point of $l$, then $\mathcal{S}_\gamma$ is asympotically stable. \end{corollary}
+\begin{corollary} Let $\M$ be closed and suppose Theorem \ref{prop:main} applies.
+If $\gamma$ is a strict local minimizer of $l$ in $\Lambda(\M)/{\sim}$, then $\mathcal{S}_\gamma$ is a Lyapunov stable equilibrium set of \eqref{eq:dxidt}.
+If $\gamma$ is also an isolated critical point, then $\mathcal{S}_\gamma$ is asympotically stable. \end{corollary}

-\begin{proof} Lyapunov stability follows from Proposition \eqref{prop:not}.
+\begin{proof} Lyapunov stability follows from Proposition \ref{prop:not}.